Mutual of America: Mutual of America Capital Management LLC

 Capital Management is an SEC-registered investment adviser and an indirect, wholly owned subsidiary of Mutual of America Life Insurance Company.
 It was formed in 1993 and operates as an investment management company serving institutional clients and an investment adviser to MoA Funds.
 Capital Management offers portfolio management and investment advisory services to customers in the United States.
 Its MoA Funds are available to the financial adviser channel and investors outside of Mutual of America's retirement plans.

-As of February 2024, Capital Management managed approximately $28 billion and offered 28 funds with an array of asset classes and objectives, including equity, fixed income, international, asset allocation funds and target-date funds.
+As of March 2026, Capital Management managed approximately $31 billion and offered 29 funds with an array of asset classes and objectives, including equity, fixed income, international, asset allocation funds and target-date funds.

 Philanthropy

 Community Partnership Award

 The Mutual of America Foundation Community Partnership Award began in 1996.
 It is an annual award given for outstanding contributions U.S. nonprofit organizations make to society in partnership with public, private and other social sector organizations.

 Hundreds of organizations participate in a national competition each year.
 In 2023, six organizations were awarded.
-As of March 2024, 262 partnerships have been recognized.
+As of December 2025, 271 partnerships have been recognized.
 The winning organizations are selected by an independent committee to receive the Community Partnership Award.

-The Thomas J. Moran Award is given to the national award-winning program and includes $100,000 and a documentary video about the program.
+The Thomas J. Moran Award is given to the national award-winning program that is improving lives and communities.

-The Frances R. Hesselbein Award is given to a partnership that is addressing social challenges in more than one community, or which demonstrates the potential to be replicated in other communities.
-This recipient receives $75,000.
+The Frances R. Hesselbein Award is given to a partnership that is addressing social challenges and is replicated in more than one community.

-Four other organizations are named Honorable Mention recipients for their programs, and each receives $50,000.

 Breast Cancer Walk

-Mutual of America is the exclusive Flagship Sponsor for the American Cancer Society’s Making Strides Against Breast Cancer Walk in New York, which helps fund research in the fight against breast cancer and the many programs the American Cancer Society offers.
-Mutual of America has helped raise more than $4 million over the walk’s 30-year history.
+Mutual of America was the exclusive Flagship Sponsor for the American Cancer Society’s Making Strides Against Breast Cancer Walk in New York.
+The walk helps fund research in the fight against breast cancer and the many programs the American Cancer Society offers.
+Mutual of America has helped raise more than $4 million over the walk’s more than 30-year history.